Building a Better Muskogee, OK

 In 2008, Muskogee leaders had a rare opportunity to turn what might have been an ordinary business deal into a philanthropic windfall that would benefit the community for years to come.

-The year before, Capella Healthcare had agreed to a 40-year lease of the Muskogee Regional Medical Center, paying a lump sum of $92 million.
+In 2007, Capella Healthcare had agreed to a 40-year lease of the Muskogee Regional Medical Center, paying a lump sum of $92 million.
 The proceeds of that lease were the basis of the City of Muskogee Foundation, whose mission is “to make a real difference.”

 Growing Endowment has Big Impact